Venetian Painting (c.1450-1800)

 Titian was probably, but not certainly, born around 1485-8 in the village of Cadore high up in a Dolomite valley.
 Some authorities are reluctant to accept an earlier date, presumably because the year of his death, 1576, is known and it seems highly improbable that any artist of the time could survive and retain full possession of his creative faculties beyond a certain point.
 Whatever the precise chronology, he died a very old man, and, as though he knew that he had no need for precocity, he matured late.
 He was apprenticed first to Zuccato a master of mosaic art, then to Gentile Bellini, and afterwards to his brother Giovanni.
 While Giorgione's talents were ripening Titian's seem to have remained latent.
 It is only after Giorgione's death, in his early youth, that Titian begins to develop.
 Sacred and Profane Love (1515) is full of Giorgione's spirit - an enigmatic idyll with a meaning that each spectator must extract for himself.
 Yet it could not be by Giorgione.
 It is too accomplished, too professional, too serenely beautiful, and at the same time it misses that ultimate haunted mystery that baffles us in the best of Giorgione.
 It is a picture painted under a temporary spell, as though the painter had been trying to prove that he could, for once, produce a poesia as potent as anything of Giorgione's, but built on more classical lines.
 [See also the later and equally dreamy Venus of Urbino (1538, Uffizi Gallery, Florence), which was modelled on Giorgione's Reclining Venus (1510).
 It remains one of the most famous female nudes of the Italian Renaissance.]

 He was about thirty years old when he painted Sacred and Profane Love, leaving him sixty years of productive life ahead of him.
 During those sixty years he developed as steadily as had Giovanni Bellini in the preceding generation.
 He was the most truly professional painter in the history of art, with the possible exception of Velazquez and Rembrandt.
 By the end of his life he had explored most of the possibilities of which oil painting is capable, from burning colour to grisaille, and mastered every kind of subject, including portrait art, sumptuous allegories, pagan mythologies, history painting, as well as numerous forms of ecclesiastical art, including Church mural painting and altar panel paintings - and every mood, ranging from dreamy lyricism, through blithe erotic paganism, dignified nobility, full-blooded rhetoric, dramatic action to, in the end, tragic resignation.
 Arguably one of the best history painters (note: in the sense of istoria, or narrative), he had certain limitations, the limitations that must accompany such robust strength.
 But if there is one man whose influence as a master of the full range of expression in colour pigment has been felt by almost every European artist of note, it is Titian.
 (See for instance: Titian and Venetian Colour Painting c.1500-76.)
-The heroic Christian energy of the Frari Assumption and the heroic pagan energy of the Bacchus and Ariadne in the National Gallery are typical of his middle years, as is the portrait of reds - Pope Paul III with his Grandsons (1546, Museo Nazionale di Capodimonte, Naples), one of the greatest portrait paintings of the Venetian School.
-For more, see: Venetian Portrait Painting (c.1400-1600).
+The heroic Christian energy of the Frari Assumption, as well as the heroic pagan energy of the Bacchus and Ariadne (1520-23) and Bacchanal of the Andrians (1523-5) are typical of his middle years, as is the portrait of reds - Pope Paul III with his Grandsons (1546, Capodimonte, Naples), one of the greatest portrait paintings of the Venetian School.
+See also: Venetian Portrait Painting (c.1400-1600).

 Then comes, with ripening age, a new drama - the drama of light, in which contours lose themselves and colour becomes less brilliant but more vibrant.
 A mysterious profundity pervades both the religious and the pagan pictures of his later years.
 Among the latter one could single out the Rape of Europa, wild and abandoned in composition; among the former, his last tragic picture, the Pieta, left unfinished at his death in 1576, in which colour itself has almost been replaced by fitful light, and light has become the brooding expression of an old man's final dream.